 Find out which schools in the San Francisco (SF) Bay area offer registered nursing (RN) programs.
-See requirements and school information, and learn about the job growth and salaries for a career as an RN in the SF Bay region.
+See admissions requirements and school information for the nursing colleges in the SF Bay region.
 Schools offering Nursing degrees can also be found in these popular choices.

 What You Need to Know

 You can become a registered nurse (RN) with an associate's or bachelor's degree in nursing.
 Most programs will prepare you to sit for the National Council Licensure Examination for RNs (NCLEX-RN).

 Nursing Associate's Degrees in the San Francisco Bay Area

 Located southeast of San Francisco in Hayward, Chabot College offers a program leading to an associate degree in nursing, as well as several program options for licensed vocational nurses who want to become RNs.
 While pursuing the general A.A. in Nursing, you take courses in clinical nutrition, nursing care planning, human development, adult health, physical assessment, and intravenous therapy.
 Upon graduation, you're prepared to sit for the NCLEX-RN.
 This program is very selective, with only 60 students being admitted each fall.

 - Program Name: Associate in Arts (A.A.) in Nursing

 - Tuition and Fees: $1,138 per year for in-state; $6,970 per year for out-of-state (2015-2016)

 - Prerequisites: English, anatomy, physiology, and microbiology courses